Introduction

 Unity

 I work with the Unity Game Engine and I have the unity hub installed globally, instead of in a project flake.
+Unity also ships an experimental standalone Unity CLI for installing editors, managing modules, and scripting Hub workflows from the terminal.
 Often I work with dotnet directly inside of unity and so we set that up too.

 This configures the desktop environment along with the peripherals.
 The comments should explain whats happening.